 Natural pearl vs Cultured pearl

-Is cultured pearl “natural”?
+Is a cultured pearl “natural”?

 History of Cultured Pearls